TEACHERS K-12: FREE WORKSHOPS

 UPCOMING TEACHER TRAINING:

-- Winnipeg – Friday, November 15, 2019 – Classroom Collaboration, Student-led Learning, and Creativity Supported by Technology – (Note: substitute costs covered by the DigitALL Project) Limited seating.
+- Winnipeg – Friday, November 15, 2019 – Using Technology to Collaborate with Industry Experts – (Note: substitute costs covered by the DigitALL Project) Limited seating.
 Find out more here.

 - Thompson – Friday, November 29, 2019 – Classroom Computational Thinking and Information Communication Technologies – (Note: substitute costs covered by DigitALL Project) Limited Seating.
 Find out more here.